Robustly overfitting latents for flexible neural image compression: Abstract

 \section{Abstract}

 Neural image compression has made a great deal of progress.
 State-of-the-art models are based on variational autoencoders and are outperforming classical models.
 Neural compression models learn to encode an image into a quantized latent representation that can be efficiently sent to the decoder, which decodes the quantized latent into a reconstructed image.
 While these models have proven successful in practice, they lead to sub-optimal results due to imperfect optimization and limitations in the encoder and decoder capacity.
 Recent work shows how to use stochastic Gumbel annealing (SGA) to refine the latents of pre-trained neural image compression models.
 We extend this idea by introducing SGA+, which contains three different methods that build upon SGA.
-Further, we give a detailed analysis of our proposed methods, show how they improve performance, and show that they are less sensitive to hyperparameter choices.
-Besides, we show how each method can be extended to three- instead of two-class rounding.
-Finally, we show how refinement of the latents with our best-performing method improves the compression performance on the Tecnick dataset and how it can be deployed to partly move along the rate-distortion curve.
+We show how our method improves the overall compression performance in terms of the R-D trade-off, compared to its predecessors.
+Additionally, we show how refinement of the latents with our best-performing method improves the compression performance on both the Tecnick and CLIC dataset.
+Our method is deployed for a pre-trained hyperprior and for a more flexible model.
+Further, we give a detailed analysis of our proposed methods and show that they are less sensitive to hyperparameter choices.
+Finally, we show how each method can be extended to three- instead of two-class rounding.